Site icon Philip Conrod

 Key Specs Comparison:

-Performance on Agentic Coding / Building Agentic Applications
+Performance on Agentic Coding / Building Agentic Applications:

 This category is extremely competitive right now — the February 5 releases were direct head-to-heads.

-Below is Anthropic’s Terminal Bench 2.0 Rating of 65.4%
+Below is Anthropic’s Terminal Bench 2.0 Rating of 65.4% published by Anthropic:

-Below is OpenAI’s GPT-5.3 Codex Terminal Bench 2.0 Rating of 77.3%
+Below is OpenAI’s GPT-5.3 Codex Terminal Bench 2.0 Rating of 77.3% published by OpenAI:

 For serious agentic apps (autonomous tools, computer-use agents, production reliability): It’s a toss-up between Opus 4.6 (best long sustain + 1M context) and GPT-5.3-Codex (interactive steering + benchmark edges).
 Sonnet 4.5 is excellent but not quite frontier here.